-- Crediting a top-up grant receivable from Department for Communities and Local Government where income to the fund is less than its expenditure, or - Debiting an amount payable to Department for Communities and Local Government where the expenditure of the fund is less than its income.
+- Crediting a top-up grant receivable from the Home Office where income to the the fund is less than its expenditure. - Debiting an amount payable to the Home Office where the expenditure of the fund is less than its income.